ctb/titus-blog/src/rohan.rst

 $\\theta_s = 2 N_e \\mu$, where $N_e$ is the coalescent effective
 population size, and $\\mu$ is the mutation rate per nucleotide.
-Inigo and I disagree about the source of this variation - I believe it is in $N_e$ , while Inigo believes it is due to
+Inigo and I disagree about the source of this variation - I believe it is in $N_e$, while Inigo believes it is due to
 $\\mu$.
 In this blog post, I'm going to talk about why I think these results are important and interesting.